clausehound/clausehound-blog/content/blog/what-rights-can-you-not-sign-away-in-a-contract/index.md

-Clauses of this nature can be found in a variety of agreements, such as
+Clauses of this nature can be found in a variety of agreements, such as:

 - [intellectual property transfer agreements](https://clausehound.com/legal-contract/14981#!/document=),
 - [software development agreements](https://clausehound.com/legal-contract/16201), and